 Paradise Almost Regained

-Meanwhile, the waders are feasting on the tiny fish, trying not to look disappointed when they hoik up a mouthful of seaweed instead of their intended prey.
-Every so often the terns bob in too, diving from their lofty perches in the palm trees and there is a small hermit crab lugging a shell that is much too large for it.
-He tries to sneak closer every time he thinks I'm not looking.
+Meanwhile, the waders are feasting on the tiny fish, trying not to look disappointed, when they hoik up a mouthful of seaweed instead of their intended prey.
+Every so often the terns bob in too, diving from their lofty perches in the palm trees and there is a small hermit crab, lugging a shell which is much too large for it.
+He tries to sneak closer, every time he thinks I'm not looking.
 The thousands of black sea cucumbers on the lagoon floor creep along more quietly, tentacle feet to the fore, leaving a trail of sand pellets in their wake.

 Scooting into the Hills of Aitutaki